monifasol/node-express-handlebars-template/README.md

 - **SASS** as CSS preprocessor
 - **livereload** together with SASS, to see changes live, automatic compilations, and browser refresh, for a better work flow in development mode.

 This boilerplate is useful to build simple, static, no database websites.

+Each file in the project uses ES6 syntax, including the server files.
+Note the entry "type":"module" in package.json, which tells Node that the main file is a Javascript Module.

 <!--
 For a more complete one that uses MongoDB as database, see this other boulerplate -->